- What we do

 - Support local NGOs

 The purpose of Mango's bursary fund is to improve access to Mango training for poorly-resourced, local NGOs or Community-based orgaisations, who would otherwise not be able to afford to join our training.
 The bursary fund is limited so this means that we have to introduce conditions on who can apply and how it is used.
 You can download our bursary information sheet in English or in French (Fiche d'information bourse) to learn more.

 Which courses are supported with bursaries?

 You can apply for a bursary for the following courses (excluding events held in Europe, Australia and USA):

 - FMD Pro 1: The essentials of financial management (5 days) find out more

-- Building a sustainable future – financial tools and techniques (3 days) find out more
+- Planing for financial sustainability (3 days) find out more

 - Keeping your donors happy (2 days) find out more